Kokolipa/Nasdaq_100/README.md

 │   |   ├── alpha_vantage_constants.py
 │   |   ├── alpha_vantage_extract.ipynb
 │   |   ├── alpha_vantage_load.ipynb
 │   |   ├── alpha_vantage_transform.ipynb
+│   |   ├── NASDAQ_Tickers.csv        # This CSV file contains the tickers names from the slickercharts website
+│   |   ├── nasdaq_tickers_isolate.ipynb # This file retrieves the tickers from the slickercharts website
+│   |   ├── alpha_vantage_transform.ipynb
 │   |   ├── nasdaq.sqlite                   # This is the database
 │   ├── flask_sqlite